wlandau/crew/README.md

 controller$push(name = "get worker process ID", command = ps::ps_pid())
 ```

-You can retieve the results of a completed task, if available, with
+You can retrieve the results of a completed task, if available, with
 `pop()`.
 Like `push()`, `pop()` also tries to launch workers for pending
 tasks that need them.
 The return value is `NULL` if no new tasks are
 complete.